ldl2811/Alteryx_projects/README.md

  Contains various Alteryx projects

 ## Content
-1. **[Populating PPTX files](https://github.com/lb930/Alteryx_projects/tree/main/Populating%20pptx%20files)**: This project contains an end-to-end workflow to automatically update PowerPoint slides using Alteryx.
+1. **[Populating PPTX files](https://github.com/lb930/Alteryx_projects/tree/main/Populating%20pptx%20files)**: If you find yourself manually updating the same Powerpoint presentation again and again, you may want to automate this process.
+This project contains an end-to-end workflow to automatically update PowerPoint slides using Alteryx.
 The slides include text boxes, graphs and tables.